 My boys love superheroes and I love doing science experiments with the kids so superhero science activities are a match made in heaven.
-I must admit I feel a bit snobby about comic books, but I try to keep my feelings under wraps.
-Instead, I harness the boys’ (especially my youngest son, who is obsessed with superheroes) interest to lure them into creative comic art projects, or handwriting activities and now science!
+For previous activity time, I've harnessed the boys' (especially my youngest son, who is obsessed with superheroes) interest to lure them into creative comic art projects, or a superhero coding and handwriting activity and now science!

-This year’s collaborative summer reading theme is “Every Hero Has a Story” and so it seemed particularly appropriate to put together a resource for superhero science projects for kids.
-After your children have finished lounging around with their favorite comic books or one of these terrific superhero picture and chapter books, keep their wheels turning with these science experiments inspired by their favorite heroic characters.
-(Note: This post contains affiliate links.)
+After your children have finished lounging around with their favorite comic books or one of these terrific superhero picture books, keep their wheels turning with these science experiments inspired by their favorite heroic characters.
+(Note: This post contains affiliate links that earn commission from qualifying purchases.)

 (Let's start with the best superhero, shall we?)
 While I would love to engage my boys in a project based on Wonder Woman's powers of telepathy, I'm afraid I'm going to have to steer clear of supernatural experiments.
 She does have that awesome Lasso of Truth, and you can remind your kids that science is the pursuit of truth!